biomystery/duration_decode_fig_v2/README.md

+# Duration decoding project

-# Code and Data for manuscript `Gene regulatory strategies that decode the duration of NFkB dynamics contribute to LPS-vs. TNF-specific gene expression`
+ Code and Data for paper *Cell Systems* 10, 169-182 [Gene Regulatory Strategies that Decode the Duration of NFκB Dynamics Contribute to LPS-versus TNF-Specific Gene Expression](https://www.sciencedirect.com/science/article/pii/S240547121930465X)

 This repo records how the figures, simulation and fitting performed for this manuscript.
 The codes are self-explained.